How-to Guide

 Basic and must-have capabilities of in-app chat

-Group chat: An interactive space is provided for several users to simultaneously engage in conversations in a channel.
+• a group discussion for several users to simultaneously engage in conversations in a channel or

-Message history and Search: Users have the facility to effortlessly sift through their previous messages across all chat conduits.
+Message history and Sync across devices: Users often switch between devices.
+A great chat system keeps conversations synchronized across mobile and web, with persistent history available anytime.
+And they also have the facility to effortlessly sift through their previous messages across all chat conduits.

-Presence Indicators: Users can display their current status, such as online, away, do not disturb, or invisible, visible to other users.
+Typing & Presence Indicators: Seeing that the other person is typing adds a sense of real presence and makes chat feel alive and responsive.
+And users can display their current status, such as online, away, do not disturb, or invisible, visible to other users.

 Alerts and Notifications: Users are notified via push alerts on their devices when they receive a new message or are mentioned in a chat channel.